 I’ve been thinking a lot about how much I like abstract images and conceptual, composited digital art, and wondering why I haven’t explored these directions in my own art.
 I recognize some fear of exploring creative directions that may limit the size of my favorable viewing audience.
-My New Year’s resolution is to tackle this head on.
+My New Year’s Image resolution measures the number of pixels in an image as it is displayed or printed.
+Pixels Per...
+More is to tackle this head on.

 I jump-started this new direction when I spent the day at Disneyland with my family on December 30th.
 It was an incredibly crowded day.
 Thankfully I brought my camera along for entertainment.